 Highly regarded in the restructuring community, Mr. Bromley has been one of the most sought-after and trusted legal advisers in unique situations.
-His most recent assignments include representing the Interim Government of Venezuela in connection with the future restructuring of the debt of Venezuela and its instrumentalities; the Central Bank of Belize in connection with the liquidation of Atlantic International Bank; Bumble Bee and its equity sponsor in the consideration of restructuring alternatives; Lombard North Central as secured lender in Chapter 11 proceedings of Bristow Group; and AT&T in its dispute with NIYU Holdings LLC in relation to escrow funds and related tax claims arising out of the 2016 section 363 sale by NIU of its Mexican operations to AT&T.
+His most recent assignments include representing the Interim Government and the National Assembly of the Bolivarian Republic of Venezuela in connection with the future restructuring of Venezuela’s external debt and the debt of certain of its state-owned instrumentalities; the Central Bank of Belize in connection with the liquidation of Atlantic International Bank; Lion Capital in its investment in, and the consideration of restructuring alternatives for, Bumble Bee Foods; Lombard North Central as secured lender in Chapter 11 proceedings of Bristow Group; and AT&T in its dispute with NIYU Holdings LLC in relation to escrow funds and related tax claims arising out of the 2016 section 363 sale by NIU of its Mexican operations to AT&T.

 Mr. Bromley has substantial first-chair trial experience, including jury trials before state and federal courts.
 His reputation extends to the international stage with his representation of Nortel Networks US.